Widget Options

 Note

-All widget options are recorded if you create a Widget Named View.
-There is one special case, though: the Visibility option.
-If you change its value, it will be recorded for all named views.
-The reason behind that is that if you have two Named Views and one of them has the Visibility set to 0, you can run into the situation that you have a widget on your page, change the Named View as a user and suddenly the widget disappears.
-After which you cannot select the original Named View (the one with Visibility 1) anymore, because the whole widget, including the Named Views menu, has disappeared.
+All widget options are recorded when you create a Widget Named View.
+There is one special case, the Visibility option.
+If you change the Visibility value, it will be recorded across all Named Views.
+The rationale for this is to prevent a scenario where you have two Named Views, and one has Visibility set to 0.
+In such a case, if a user switches to that view, the widget may disappear from the page, and the user would be unable to switch back to the original Named View (where Visibility is set to 1) because the entire widget, including the Named Views menu, would no longer be visible.

 Pivot